prashantgavli116/POWAR-BI-DASHBOARDS-PROJECT/README.md

 # POWAR-BI-DASHBOARDS-PROJECT

-1ST DASHBOARD
+📊 Power BI Dashboards Collection

-📊 Power BI Dashboard: Order and Sales Insights This Power BI dashboard provides an interactive and analytical view of sales and order data using two core tables: Details and Orders.
+Welcome to my repository of Power BI dashboards!
+This collection showcases a range of interactive and insightful reports built using real-world data across various domains.
+Each dashboard highlights strong data modeling, DAX calculations, and visual storytelling skills.